In business-to-business (B2B) dealings and partnerships, it is important for two companies to take the time to understand and gauge each other.

 This can help you know if your prospect is open to an environment where some people are not similar to each other or one where culture is a big topic to talk about.

 This question offers a glimpse of your prospect’s views of their competitors.
-This can help you determine and promote ways your offerings can give their company an edge in the market.
+This can help you determine and promote ways your offerings can give your company an edge in the market.

 This can help you determine if the client values collective and departmental effort in making decisions, big or small.

-This question allows you to know if the client has enough time and energy to go through a major sale process.
+This question lets you know if the client has enough time and energy to go through a major sale process.
 This can also help you develop an appropriate timeframe for any transitions necessary.

 Asking this can help sales reps find out what the client thinks when they talk about drastic measures.
 And at the same time, the representative will know more about their idea of what drastic changes are.